jchan172/personalwebsite/README.md

     rhc env set BUNDLE_WITHOUT="development test" --app myapp

+Set the env var so that OpenShift uses production environment (for some reason this allows it to use precompiled assets).

+    rhc env set RAILS_ENV=production --app myapp

 Push your app to OpenShift.

     git push openshift master # git push -f openshift master when pushing first time